jwilson529/SummarAIze/README.txt

 The 1.1.10 update includes several enhancements to the shortcode functionality, including the ability to use attributes for customization.
 It also includes improvements to the detection of processed shortcodes and Gutenberg blocks to prevent duplication.
 We recommend updating to this version to take advantage of these new features.

 ## Changelog

+### 1.1.11
+* Added drag-and-drop functionality to reorder points in the admin interface.
+* Enhanced the system to automatically remove empty points from the front-end display.
+* Improved meta box save functionality, ensuring data is only saved upon post publish/update.
+* Added frontend filtering to prevent empty list items from being displayed.
+* Cleaned up the JavaScript for smoother handling of point removal.
+* Adjusted sanitization logic for the sorted points to prevent potential security issues.

 ### 1.1.10
 * Added shortcode with attributes so that you could use it anywhere.